SSH

 [Note]Note

-In case a trailing dollar sign $ is used in the path to the virtual folder (for example \\server\share$), the sign has to be escaped as follows:
+In case a trailing dollar sign $ is used in the virtual folder destination path (for example \\server\share$), the sign has to be escaped as follows:

 The following example sets the starting directory to a user-specific subdirectory under C:\SFTP.